Cacti/documentation/Command-Line-Scripts.md

     Adding Device Add Test (router.mydomain.com) as "ucd/net SNMP Host" using SNMP v1 with community "public" Success - new device-id: (11)

-Please visit Devices to see the result:
+Go to Devices to see the result:

     Description**       Graphs  Data Sources    Status  Hostname        Current (ms)    Average (ms)    Availability Device Add Test     0   0       Unknown router.mydomain.com     0       0       100

-Please use any other combination of parameters in the same way as via the web browser console.
+Use any other combination of parameters in the same way as via the web browser console.
 You may want to remember the new device id, `11` in this case, for the next steps.

 Associate a Data Query to an existing Host
 ------------------------------------------